 While engineering is aligned with the organization's overall priorities, engineering teams are often independent and their work does not require close integration with finance, marketing, or HR teams.
 Data science projects are often focused on answering a question for a business stakeholder.
 For example, a data science team would work very closely with the HR team when building models for employee retention.

 In this post, we discussed data science’s similarity to research, data science’s variable computing demands, and how data scientists often work closely with business stakeholders with whom engineering teams do not typically engage.
-If you are interested in reading more about how to enable data science within your organization as an engineering leader, then download Domino’s guide.
+If you are interested in reading more about how to enable data science within your organization, please see The Practical Guide to Managing Data Science at Scale.

 New to Domino?
 Consider a Guided Tour.Start Your Free Domino Trial